 Data vs. Information vs. Intelligence

 Data, information, and intelligence have major implications for your business.
-And, yes, you need all three in order to enable better decision-making and strategy.
+And, yes, you need all three to enable better decision-making and strategy.

 What is Data?

 Data in its rawest form is a recorded truth from a point in time.
 It’s a snapshot of an event.
-That event might be a conversation, a transaction, or an interaction with your company’s website.
-Data is the collection of outcomes from those events that is then recorded in a quantifiable way so businesses can easily review them.
+That event might be a conversation, an email, or an interaction with your company’s website.
+Data is the collection of outcomes from those events that is then recorded in a quantifiable way, so businesses can easily review them.
 They’re statements of fact and cannot be contested.

 What is Information?